michhar/jetson-customvision/README.md

 ```

 > TIP:  The position indicated by "left" and "top" refers to the distances from the top-left corner of the image

+To test that the container is using GPU, check the [Troubleshooting](#troubleshooting) section for instructions on using `jtop` during a prediction.

 ### 6. Use with Live Video Analytics on IoT Edge